 Liver King: The Untold Truth

-Right away, my first call-out is he probably read “Nutrition And Physical Degeneration” by Weston A. Price, DDS, took everything out of it and is now applying it all to his internet and online business.
+Right away, I noticed that he probably read “Nutrition And Physical Degeneration” by Weston A. Price, DDS, took everything out of it and is now applying it all to his internet and online business.
 So he is doing a great job of taking someone else’s content.

 Weston A. Price was a dentist from the early 1900s who went around and studied indigenous peoples.
 He looked at what these ancestral people ate and how they ate.
 For instance, Price recorded how some communities ate organ meats to get vitamins like K2, MK7, and stuff like that.